Skip to content

 osType: windows

-# Name of an existing key pair created outside of this config
+# (Optional) Name of an existing key pair (created outside

 initName: initWindows